facebook twitter google youtube linkedin

 2. Enhanced Fertilizer Application

-Excessive or insufficient fertilization can negatively impact both crop growth and the environment.
+Too much or too little fertilizer can harm crop growth and the environment.
 Soil nutrient sensors allow farmers to apply fertilizers based on real-time soil conditions, leading to:

 • Improved nutrient absorption by crops